awsdocs/aws-doc-sdk-examples/go/codebuild/README.md

 ok      PATH 6.593s
 ```

-If you want to see any log messages, enter the following:
+To see any log messages, enter the following.

 `go test -test.v`